Last Updated on: 15 Jun 2026

 - While the previous generation Brezza achieved four star safety rating at Global NCAP in 2018, the new model is yet to be tested.

-- Right from the base variant, the Maruti Brezza offers six airbags, ABS with EBD, hill hold assist, and three-point seatbelts with reminders for all occupants.
+- Right from the base variant, the Brezza offers six airbags, ABS with EBD, hill hold assist, and three-point seatbelts with reminders for all occupants.

-Which Maruti Suzuki Brezza variant should you buy in 2026?
+Which Brezza variant should you buy?

 - Maruti Suzuki Brezza VXi: Offers good value for money with a decent suite of features and a choice of all available powertrain options.